the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

   }, [isFocused]);
 ~~~~~~~

-We made the returned `ref` type safe, and typed it as read-only because we only execute the `focus` method on it (read).
-React takes over for us there, setting the DOM element to the `current` property.
+We made the returned `ref` type safe and typed it as read-only because we only execute the `focus` method on it (read).
+React takes over for us there and sets the DOM element to the `current` property.

 Lastly, we will apply type safety checks for the InputWithLabel component's props.
 Note the `children` prop with its React specific type and the **optional types**  signaled with a question mark: